yosevu/learn-kikamba/appendix/phrases.md

 - mũtokaa uĩva? - Where is the car?
 - mwĩtu waku eiva? - Where is your mother?
 - ng'ombe (s)yaku yĩĩva? - Where is your cow? / Where are your cows?
-Ukenuka kyumwa kii? - Will you com this weekend
+Ukenuka kyumwa kii? - Will you come this weekend

 ## Statements
 - Yosevu ekalaa ũlaya = Yosevu stays in Europe.
 - nĩkalaa kwa mwendwau - I stay with my uncle
 - Ndineenywa kyai - I didn’t drink tea
 - niniaandikiye - I wrote
+- Ndiokuona - I can't see you
+- Nditonya - I can't (Kutonya)

 Niniamukie nye - I have awoken
 Aaya, ndutinde nesa - You have a good day ii Ti nuseo
 Tukaendeye ĩtina - we will continue later
-Tuungame thau - Let's stand/stop there
+Tuungame vau - Let's stand/stop there
 Tuminie thau - Let's finish there
 Ndiumanya - I don't understand
 Davida ingi - tell me again